RanaNitin02/SkillForge-AI/README.md

-# 🚀 SkillForge AI
+# 🚀 SkillForge AI: Your AI Powered Mock Interview Partner for Technical Excellence

-Your AI Powered Mock Interview Partner for Technical Excellence
+SkillForge AI is an intelligent mock interview platform designed to help students and professionals master technical interviews through real-time AI evaluation.
+The platform dynamically tailors interview questions using Google Gemini AI and provides instant, actionable feedback to boost confidence and skills.
 ---

 ## 🛠 Tech Stack